rabbitmq/rabbitmq-amqp-go-client/README.md

-# RabbitMQ AMQP 1.0 .Golang Client
+# RabbitMQ AMQP 1.0 Golang Client

 This library is meant to be used with RabbitMQ 4.0.
 Suitable for testing in pre-production environments.